Companies today are particularly observant of the way applicants use action verbs for resume.

 A better “picture” for recruiters and hiring managers

-Action verbs and power words better illustrate your transferrable skills to employers, because they allow the reader to visualize you doing the work.
+Action verbs and power words better illustrate your transferrable skills to employers because they allow the reader to visualize you doing the work.
 The power of suggestion inherent in action words helps people picture you in the role as you describe your tasks.

 A standout application

-Too many applicants make the common mistake of using passive voice in their resume.
-Imagine yourself as a recruiter sifting through a pile of documents using tired and boring phrases like “worked for,” “responsible for,” etc., then suddenly, your resume comes along, well-written, and smartly using action verbs and power words.
+Too many applicants make the common resume mistake of using passive voice in their resume.
+Imagine yourself as a recruiter sifting through a pile of documents using tired and boring phrases like “worked for,” “responsible for,” etc., then suddenly, your resume comes along, well-written and smartly using action verbs and power words.
 For sure, you’re going to want to read more of that resume, and other readers will, too.

-With better descriptions for your abilities and achievements, you immediately distinguish yourself from the fray of lazy applicants who use generic words that lull readers to sleep.
+With better descriptions of your abilities and achievements, you immediately distinguish yourself from the fray of lazy applicants who use generic words that lull readers to sleep.
 This can give you the competitive edge you need to attract and sustain a recruiter’s attention.

 Improved chances against ATS systems